Your privacy - our commitment

 The information we hold about you is protected by physical, electronic (including the use of firewalls and data encryption) and procedural safeguards and we also require our service providers to follow standards of security and confidentiality.

 We may need to keep your information for a significant period of time.
-However, we will destroy or de-identify your information when it is no longer needed by us.
+However, we will destroy or de-identify your information when it is no longer needed by us or not required to be retained by law.

 Monitoring and recording your calls to usWe may monitor or record telephone calls between you and us for compliance, training and quality assurance purposes.